intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

   $*
 ```
 In the `bigdl-submit` script:
 * It could automatically detect and setup configuration and jars files from the current conda environment, which will be set as `${BIGDL_CONF}` and `${BIGDL_JARS}` seperately.
-There is no need for you to setup these varaibles manully.
+There is no need for you to setup these varaibles manully;
-* `--properties-file`: upload the BigDL configuration file to the cluster.
+* `--properties-file`: upload the BigDL configuration properties to the cluster;
-* `--jars`: register BigDL dependency jars files to the Spark job.
+* `--jars`: register and distribute BigDL dependency jars files to the Spark job;
-* `--conf spark.driver.extraClassPath`: register the BigDL jars files to the driver classpath.
+* `--conf spark.driver.extraClassPath`: register and upload the BigDL jars files to the driver classpath;
-* `--conf spark.executor.extraClassPath`: register the BigDL jars files to the classpath of executors.
+* `--conf spark.executor.extraClassPath`: register and upload the BigDL jars files to the classpath of executors.

 Before submitting the Fasion-MNIST program to Yarn with `bigdl-submit`, we need to pack the Conda environment to an archive, which captures the Conda environment for Python and stores both Python interpreter and all its relevant dependencies.
 ```bash